Giuseppe Baresi: Coaching career

 After serving as head of Inter's club youth system, he was appointed as an assistant to new manager José Mourinho on 2 June 2008.
 After Benitez was appointed, he brought his own assistant coach Mauricio Pellegrino, while Baresi became a technical assistant.
 He returned to that position after Benitez was sacked and replaced by Leonardo.
 At the start of 2011–12 Serie A, Gian Piero Gasperini brought his own assistant coach Bruno Caneo from Genoa, but he was sacked in September.
 Claudio Ranieri replaced Gasperini, and Baresi was once again became an assistant.
 When Roberto Mancini joined as head coach in 2014, Baresi was responsible for scouting, and followed the development of players in the various Inter academies worldwide.

 Style of play

-A hard-working and tenacious ball-winner, with an excellent ability to read the game, Baresi was regarded as one of the best and most versatile Italian defenders of his generation, as he was capable of playing as a full-back, or as a defensive midfielder, in addition to his natural centre-back role, due to his stamina.
+"A tenacious ball-winner, with an excellent ability to read the game, Baresi was regarded as one of the best and most versatile Italian defenders of his generation, as he was capable of playing as a full-back, or as a defensive midfielder, in addition to his natural centre-back role, due to his stamina."

 Personal life

-He is the older brother of former defender, and legendary A.C.
+He is the older brother of defender, and legendary A.C.
 Milan captain, Franco Baresi.
 As youngsters, both had tryouts for Inter, but Franco was rejected, and purchased by local rivals Milan; as he was the younger player, he was initially known as "Baresi 2".
 Due to Franco's great success and popularity later in his career, however, Giuseppe became known as "the other Baresi".

 His daughter Regina is also a former footballer; she played as striker and was captain of Inter Women.

+Baresi's brother Franco died on 31 July 2026.